minthemiddle/llmstxt-generator/README.md

-# Laravel Blueprint Documentation Generator
+# Laravel Blueprint llms.txt and llms-full.txt Generator

-This script generates an `llms.txt` file for Laravel Blueprint by scraping the repository documentation from GitHub.
-The `llms.txt` file is used for creating a structured overview of the documentation, which can be useful for learning and reference.
+This script generates an `llms.txt` and `llms-full.txt`  file for Laravel Blueprint by scraping the repository documentation from GitHub.
+The files are used for creating a structured overview of the documentation, which can be useful for LLMs, both for learning and building up-to-date context.

 ## Features